 In addition to the pandemic safety protocols, Bloodworks Northwest has some other recommendations for your donation day:

 - Stay hydrated.

 - Eat a healthy meal before your visit.

 - Budget about an hour of your time.
 You won't be in the donation chair for that long because the actual donation only takes about 10 minutes.
 The No. 1 reason people choose not to donate blood is a fear of needles, but Bloodworks Northwest assures you that the impact of those 10 minutes of your time will make a profound impact on the lives of others.

 Be Community Ready

-Scarcity in blood supply affects preparedness for emergencies, just like the current pandemic.
-For that reason, Bloodworks Northwest has launched the Community Ready campaign, which focuses on encouraging habitual donations rather than one-time acts of generosity.
+Scarcity in blood supply affects preparedness for emergencies, just like the current pandemic or major trauma.
+Someone in a car accident could require 50 or more units of blood.
+It's the blood on the shelf that has been donated, collected, tested, and processed that saves lives.
+For that reason, Bloodworks Northwest, which provides blood to over 95% of Pacific Northwest hospitals, encourages habitual donations rather than one-time acts of generosity.
 Consistent donations will keep blood supplies high so healthcare professionals are prepared for times of high demand.

 Click here to schedule an appointment to donate.
 Volunteering or donating for research is also an important part of the blood donation process.
 If you'd like to get involved, click here to see how you can help.